From Ancient Medicine to Scientific Clinical Trials

-Curcumin attacks multiple targets, providing the scientific basis for its effectiveness in many different diseases.
+(Above:) Curcumin attacks multiple targets, providing the scientific basis for its effectiveness in many different diseases.
 Extensive research shows most diseases are caused by dysregulation of multiple signaling pathways--casting doubt on the effectiveness of monotherapy, which is limited to a single target.
 (2, 6)

 Studies show curcumin modulates numerous molecular targets, including: regulating several cytokines and fibroblast growth factor-2 (gene expression), growth-factor receptors including modulation of androgen receptors (protein kinases), transcription factors, pro-inflammatory enzymes (including supression of COX-2, 5-LOX and iNOS and regulation of NF-κB), modulation of cell-cycle-related gene expression, blocking the adhesion molecules, downregulating antiapoptic proteins and inhibiting multi-drug resistance.
 (2, 6)

 The United States Department of Agriculture (USDA) Agricultural Research Service lists 78 biologic activities associated with curcumin, from anti-HIV to anti-ulcerogenic actions.
 (14)

 There are also many private studies.
 The latest information is reviewed here, and references are included in footnotes for those who wish to examine more technical details.

 Is There a Difference Between Curcumin and Curcuminoids?